Mental health programs for Wildland Firefighters

 We offer mental health programs for Wildland Firefighters in the lush rainforest of Costa Rica.

-Our programs are facilitated by former Wildland Firefighters who specialize in mental health and spiritual practice.
-These facilitators help firefighter's to process trauma through nervous system recovery, mental and emotional health support, and meaningful connection to nature.
+Our programs are facilitated by Wildland Firefighter and other experts of spiritual practices.
+Our facilitators help firefighter's to experience rejuvenation through nervous system recovery, mental and emotional health support, and meaningful connection to nature.
 In exchange, firefighters use their forestry skills to help us protect 7,500 acres of Eco Era's pristine rainforest.

-Our upcoming program, offered in February 2022, will integrate health and wellness for firefighters while providing invaluable restoration work to the rainforest.
+Our program integrates health and wellness for firefighters while providing invaluable restoration work to the rainforest.

 “The key to enlightenment is that everything is ‘chopping wood and carrying water’ and that if one does everything mindfully then it is all the same.” - Zen Proverb